1 Reviews

 The content is currently being reviewed by the Hwahae operations team, and the verification will be completed by the next business day (excluding weekends and holidays) from the date the review was written.Reviewed by The Hwahae Testers

-ConsOur skin naturally tries to maintain a slightly acidic pH, and when this acidic pH balance is maintained, the skin's oil-moisture balance is preserved, and the skin's immune function is not compromised, helping to prevent bacterial invasion.
-On the other hand, when the skin becomes alkaline, the pH and oil-moisture balance is disrupted, leading to dryness, frequent breakouts, and the skin barrier being easily compromised.
-This can destroy the skin's ceramides, elastin, and collagen, making it more susceptible to bacterial infections and developing acquired sensitive skin or contact dermatitis.
-However, soap is inherently alkaline, so even regular soap, not just the ivory soap, is alkaline.
+ConsOur skin naturally maintains a slightly acidic pH, which helps preserve the oil and moisture balance and prevents bacterial invasion by maintaining the skin's immune system.
+(Conversely, when the skin becomes alkaline, the pH and oil-moisture balance are disrupted, leading to dryness, frequent blemishes, and a weakened skin barrier.
+This can result in the destruction of ceramides, elastin, and collagen in the skin, increasing the risk of bacterial infections and potentially causing acquired sensitive skin or contact dermatitis.)
+However, soap is inherently alkaline, including Ivory soap and others.
 Using soap for facial cleansing is generally not good for the skin.
-Even worse, the ivory soap has stronger cleansing power than regular soap.
-Honestly, using this to cleanse the face is a direct path to disrupting the skin's pH and oil-moisture balance, leading to dryness and accelerated aging.
-I wouldn't recommend my kids, adults, or even our dog use this to wash their faces.
-For those who love that squeaky-clean feeling, oily-skinned individuals, or those with tough skin, I really hope you don't use this as a facial cleanser.
-Only use it to remove makeup if you've run out of your regular cleansing products.
-And the fragrance!
-The original has a mild scent, but the aloe version has an intense, cheap cucumber air freshener smell.
-The fragrance is so overpowering that it's suffocating within a 1-meter radius.
-I'm regretting buying the aloe version because of this unbearable smell.
+Ivory soap, in particular, has even stronger cleansing power than regular soap.
+Honestly, using this for face washing is a shortcut to disrupting your skin's pH and oil-moisture balance, leading to dryness and accelerated aging.
+Neither children, adults, nor even our family dog should wash their face with this.
+For those who enjoy that squeaky clean feeling, those with very oily skin, or those with 'steel' skin - please don't use this for facial cleansing.
+Only use it to remove makeup when you've run out of cleansing foam and have nothing else available.
+And about the scent - while the original isn't too strong, the aloe version has an overpowering cheap cucumber air freshener smell.
+The scent is so strong it fills the air within a meter of the soap, making it hard to breathe.
+I regret buying the aloe version; it's distressing.